 - Type Font: 12 point, 10 pitch. - Type Density: No more than 15 characters per inch.
-(For proportional spacing, the average for any representative section of text should not exceed either 15 characters per inch or 114 characters per line.) - Spacing: Single-spaced between lines of text, no more than five lines of type within a vertical inch. - Margins: Minimum of 0.5-inch top, bottom, right, and 1-inch left. - Color, Resolution, and Multimedia Objects: Proposals may include color, high resolution, or multimedia objects (e.g., MPEG, WAV, or AVI files) embedded in the PDF files, but applicants should keep in mind that some reviewers work from black and white printed copies.
-Applicants may wish to include text in the proposal directing the reviewer to the electronic file for parts of the proposal that may be difficult to interpret when printed in black and white. - Spell out all acronyms the first time they are used.
+(For proportional spacing, the average for any representative section of text should not exceed either 15 characters per inch or 114 characters per line.) - Spacing: Single-spaced between lines of text, no more than five lines of type within a vertical inch. - Margins: Minimum of 0.5-inch top, bottom, right, and 1-inch left. - Color, Resolution, and Multimedia Objects: Proposals may include color, high resolution, or multimedia objects (e.g., MPEG, WAV, or AVI files) embedded in the PDF files; however, these items must not exceed 15 seconds in length and a size of 10 megabytes (MB).
+Since some reviewers work from black and white printed copies, applicants may wish to include text in the proposal directing the reviewer to the electronic file for parts of the proposal that may be difficult to interpret when printed in black and white. - Spell out all acronyms the first time they are used.
 One page following the proposal body is allocated to spell out acronyms, abbreviations, and symbols. - Language: English. - Print Area: 7.0 x 10.0 inches (approximately 18 cm x 25.5 cm). - 2.
 Title/Referral Page: No page limit.
-Complete the Title/Referral Page, which can be downloaded from the CDMRP website at https://cdmrp.org/programAnnouncements.cfm.
+Complete the Title/Referral Page, which can be downloaded at https://cdmrp.org/programAnnouncements.cfm.
 Complete each section as described: - a.
 Proposal title (up to 160 characters). - b.
 Proposal log number (this will be automatically provided when the Proposal Information is completed and saved). - c.
 PI's full name (first, middle initial, last). - d.
-Submitting Institution. - e.
+Submitting institution. - e.
 Award mechanism: Type in "Exploration Hypothesis Development Award." - f.
+Indicate if this is a NEW proposal, DUPLICATE proposal to other FY04 CDMRP program announcements, or RESUBMITTED proposal to this Program. - g.
 Keyword descriptive technical terms: To assist the staff in assigning proposals to the appropriate scientific peer review panel, please specify the subject area of the proposal.
-Also, list specific keywords and descriptive technical terms that would best describe the technical aspects of the project. - g.
-Conflicts of interest: To avoid real and apparent conflicts of interest during the peer review process, list the names of all scientific participants in the proposal including consultants, collaborators, and subcontractors.
+Also, list specific keywords and descriptive technical terms that would best describe the technical aspects of the project. - h.
+Conflicts of interest: To avoid real and apparent conflicts of interest during the review process, list the names of all scientific participants in the proposal including consultants, collaborators, and subawardees.
 In addition, list the names of other individuals outside the scope of this proposal who may have a conflict of interest in review of this proposal.
-Provide the following information for each participant: name, institutional affiliation(s), and role(s) on the proposed project or perceived conflicts of interest.
+Provide the following information for each participant: name, institutional affiliation(s), and, if applicable, his or her role(s) on the proposed project.